 The reason why I decided to write this special article is because exactly 3 years ago – on this exact same day, I was happily climbing the Great Wall of China under the snow!
 But more generally, I spent 6 months in Guangzhou, China as an exchange student, and now that I’m back and currently living abroad, I believe this experience partly shaped the person I am today.
 As all exchanges or expat experiences, not all days are great and there are a lot of ups and downs, but today, I am sharing with you the ups of spending a few days in Beijing, China!

 I did take all these memories back from the previous blog I’ve had and kept during my time there.
-I am not making up anything, but just rewriting, with a bit of hindsight, my experience there.
+By writing this, I am not making anything up, but just sharing my experience.
 I went to Beijing with 2 friends, with whom I studied in Guangzhou, and we got to explore the city in November, with the first cold days and snow falls.

 Beijing means ‘Northern Capital’, based mainly on the location of the city (makes sense right?!) – so it is quite a way when coming from the south of the country, and as this trip wasn’t planned long ahead, we went with the cheapest options, flying North and using the train to head back South, and this was quite good as we got to experience both transportations.